vishnoiprem/data-etl-ml/medium/delta-sharing-complete-guide-medium.md

 *Still managing export jobs?
 Still emailing CSVs?
-Drop a comment  I've been there, and I'd love to help.*
+Drop a comment  I have been there, and I'd love to help.*